Chyron Corporation: Corporate history

-Leon Weissman placed emphasis on sales and field service starting the company on a decade of increasingly profitable operations.
+Leon Weissman placed emphasis on sales and field service, starting the company on a decade of increasingly profitable operations.
 Differences emerged between Leonard and Weissman with the former wanting to use more of the profits earned for engineering development of even more sophisticated products.
-Weissman was more cautious about the early introduction of new products wanting to accumulate working capital and eventually make some distributions to shareholders.
+Weissman was more cautious about the early introduction of new products, wanting to accumulate working capital and eventually make some distributions to shareholders.
 These differences led to the departure of Eugene Leonard from the company in 1978.
 Joseph Scheuer became president and Leon Weissman became chairman and CEO.

 In 1983, Leon Weissman turned over his positions as chairman and CEO to Alfred O.P.
 Leubert.
 The company continued profitably for some years.
 Acquisitions were made in order to increase sales.
 Acquiring companies such as CMX Editing Systems and Aurora Systems did not prove to be profitable in the long run; so much so that in 1991 the company filed for bankruptcy and reorganization.
 In 1995, new owners took control of the company and appointed Michael I. Wellesley-Wesly as chairman and CEO.

 In the 1990s and 2000s, Chyron Corporation continued being successful in its core business, but profitability and stock market success never returned to the glory days of the early 1980s.

-In May 2013, Chyron Corporation merged with Sweden-based company Hego AB and its subsidiaries (collectively, "Hego Group"), a leading provider of graphics and data visualization solutions for TV and sports.
-The combined company was rebranded as ChyronHego and is headquartered in Melville, New York, with offices in Czech Republic, Denmark, Finland, Germany, Mexico, Norway, Singapore, Slovak Republic, Sweden, and the United Kingdom.
+In May 2013, Chyron Corporation completed a merger with Sweden-based company Hego AB and its subsidiaries (collectively, the "Hego Group"), a provider of broadcast graphics and data visualization solutions for television and sports.
+The combined company operated as ChyronHego Corporation until February 2021, when it reverted to its original name, Chyron, with Hego and Tracab continuing as sub-brands.

 In 2015, the private equity firm Vector Capital bought ChyronHego for $120 million.
 The stock of the company, which previously traded on the NASDAQ Global Market under the symbol CHYR, was delisted.